mr-esser/travel-planner/README.md

 * Sydney, AU.

 # Development
-- The frontend can be served in dev mode by running `npm run build-dev`.
+- The frontend can be served in dev mode by running `npm run dev-server`.
   The dev server is configured to listen on **port 9000** per default and will properly interact with the production backend, if it is running and listening on **port 8080**.
 It will attempt to open the frontend page in Chrome automatically.
 - Linting (JS only): `npm run lint`.
 - Unit testing: `npm run test`.